-John Anwesen is the Principal Attorney of Lighthill and an advocate with a vision of a connected world.
-He has helped companies remain competitive in the U.S. market — and in many cases eliminate import duties entirely — through disciplined defense and strategic foresight.
+John Anwesen is the Founder and Principal Attorney of Lighthill and an advocate with a vision of a connected world.
+He has helped companies remain competitive in the U.S. market and, in many cases, eliminate import duties entirely through disciplined defense and creative legal strategy.
+John approaches each engagement by identifying the overlooked details that reframe the larger picture and open new paths forward for his clients.

-John advises on antidumping and countervailing duty proceedings, Sections 232 and 301 investigations, customs matters, export controls, and sanctions.
-His background spans both government enforcement — including leading cases at the U.S. Department of Commerce — and private-sector defense across a wide range of industries.
-With nearly a decade in international trade matters, he brings technical depth and practical judgment to every engagement.
+John advises on a broad range of international trade matters, with a focus on antidumping (AD) and countervailing duty (CVD) proceedings, trade remedy actions under Sections 232 and 301, customs matters, export controls, and sanctions.
+He also defends clients in U.S. agency investigations and related litigation and dispute resolution.
+His background spans leading AD and CVD cases at the U.S. government level and advising clients across a wide range of industries in private practice.
+With nearly a decade in international trade, he brings technical depth and practical judgment to every engagement.

 Representative Matters